-Sierra Vista Hospital is a rural, community-owned and community-operated 25-bed critical access hospital located in Truth or Consequences, about 18.8 miles northeast from the proposed mine.
+Sierra Vista Hospital is a rural, community-owned and community-operated 25-bed critical access hospital located in Truth or Consequences, about 18.8 miles northeast from the mine area.
 Payments via Medicaid, State-financed insurance, Medicare, private insurance, and military insurance are accepted.
-Payment assistance is offered by way of sliding fee scale and case by case basis (SVH 2014).
+Payment assistance is offered by way of sliding fee scale and on a case-by-case basis (SVH 2014).
 While some time delays and traffic are anticipated, access would not be restricted in the case of a serious accident.
 However, Sierra County is listed as a health professional shortage area, or as having limited capacity to handle healthcare emergencies or increases in service demand (HRSA 2014).
 Impacts to community services, including hospitals, are discussed further in Section 3.22, Socioeconomics.

 Approximately 40 percent of the population is affiliated with an institutionalized religion in Sierra County (Admaveg, Inc. 2014).
 There are nine institutional places of worship located within 20 miles of the proposed mine area (ESRI 2014).
-The closest, Union Community Church, is located 4.1 miles southwest of the proposed mine.
-The Proposed Action is expected to cause minor and medium-term impacts to traffic and produce some time delays in accessing these institutional places of worship, specifically in close proximity to the mine area.
+The closest, Union Community Church, is located 4.1 miles southwest of the proposed mine area.
+The Proposed Action is expected to cause medium-term impacts to traffic and produce some time delays in accessing these institutional places of worship, specifically in close proximity to the mine area.
+(The mine would operate 7 days a week, including on Sundays, 365 days per year.)
 However, since the majority of institutional places of worship are located in Truth or Consequences, impacts to religious activities at the nine aforementioned places of worship are expected to be minimal.

-Employment Opportunities: As discussed in 3.22, Socioeconomics, the 3-year reclamation phase would support 162 direct jobs.
-Unlike the development and operation phases, due to the nonspecialized workers needed for reclamation, the majority of jobs could be filled by the local labor force.
+Employment opportunities: As discussed in 3.22, Socioeconomics, the 3-year reclamation phase would support 162 direct jobs.
+Unlike the development and operation phases, due to the non-specialized workers needed for reclamation, the majority of jobs could be filled by the local labor force.

-The social and economic benefits of job creation discussed under Section 3.23.2.1.1 would not be permanent; they would largely be reversed in the long term after the mine closes and well-paying mining jobs cease to exist.
+The social and economic benefits of job creation discussed under Section 3.23.2.1.1, Mine Development/Operation, would not be permanent; they would largely be reversed in the long-term after the mine closes and well-paying mining jobs cease to exist.
 The impact of mining on local economies around the world has often been described as "boom and bust."
 Moreover, the boom and bust cycle can more heavily impact environmental justice populations.
-Low-income populations have potential vulnerabilities and a tendency to live paycheck-topaycheck.
+Low-income populations have potential vulnerabilities and a tendency to live paycheck-to-paycheck.
 The newly-earned income tends not to be saved and cash is spent immediately on food and other commodities.
 Once environmental justice communities and populations become dependent on the mining boom economy, it is often difficult to maintain the same standard of living and quality of life after the boom ends.

-Impacts to Air Quality: Reclamation and revegetation would stabilize exposed soil and control fugitive dust emissions.
+Impacts to air quality: Reclamation and revegetation would stabilize exposed soil and control fugitive dust emissions.
 Once mining ceases and vegetation is re-established, particulate emission levels would return to what is typical for a dry, desert environment.
 Equipment use, vehicular traffic, and associated emissions would essentially cease following mine closure.
 Once reclamation is complete, ambient pollutant concentrations would return to existing (i.e., pre-mining operation) levels.

-Impacts to Water Quality: There are no drinking water sources near the mine, and no impacts to community water supplies from the use of the freshwater production wells have been identified in the surface and groundwater analyses.
+Impacts to water quality: There are no drinking water sources near the mine, and no impacts to community water supplies from the use of the freshwater production wells have been identified in the surface and groundwater analyses.
 It is unlikely that new impacts to low-income populations as they relate to water quality would occur during mine closure/reclamation if they did not occur during mine development/operation.